 This Haunting Road Trip Through Pennsylvania Ghost Towns Is One You Won’t Forget

-Fill up the gas tank and get ready to hit the road on a haunting road trip you’ll never forget.
-But, first, come along on a virtual tour of some of the towns that sit forgotten by time along the Pennsylvania landscape.
+Fill up the gas tank and get ready to hit the road on a road trip to several eerie ghost towns in Pennsylvania.
+However, start by coming along on a virtual tour of some of the towns that sit forgotten by time.

 A couple of notes before we start our virtual journey.
 If you head out on the road for real – and we hope you do! – always ensure that you are on public property.
 Avoid trespassing on private property and stay alert to your surroundings to ensure your safety.
 But, just as important, have a blast!
-Off we go on our haunting road trip.
+Off we go on our road trip to several ghost towns in Pennsylvania.
 (See our detailed directions here.)

 2. Abandoned Pennsylvania Turnpike

 Let’s start where most Pennsylvanians’ road trips start: On the Pennsylvania Turnpike.
 This time, however, you’re heading to an abandoned stretch of the turnpike that now sits abandoned.
 The 13 miles haven’t been used since 1968.
 You’ll have to leave your car behind – no motor vehicles permitted – but you can bike or hike down the abandoned railroad which takes you through tunnels that, once pristine, are now littered with graffiti and covered on the outside with greenery.
 Read more about the Pike 2 Bike Trail.

 Please note that you’ll only be able to catch a glimpse of Centralia as you pass by town.
 The once-popular tourist destination is now considered private property.
 You could get into legal trouble if you trespass.